What are the recent changes?

 Ok, I’m registered as a contestant.
 What time should I check-in?

-Information as to when and where you are to check in will be provided in your Contestant Letter, which will be mailed approximately 2 weeks before the Contest.
+Information as to when and where you are to check in will be provided in your Contestant Letter, which will be emailed approximately 2 weeks before the Contest.
 Check in well before your scheduled playing time.